Suburb overview

 5112

-Official Australia Post postcode for Elizabeth Grove.
+Postcode for Elizabeth Grove, from a community postcode dataset cross-checked against Australia Post.
 A postcode may cover multiple suburbs.

 Australia Post Postcode Finder →